 Zoning bylaws regulate the use, size and location of developments and buildings in the Regional District of Fraser-Fort George.
-These bylaws expand on land use designations found in the Official Community Plans (OCPs).
+These bylaws expand on land use designations in Official Community Plans.
 Anyone considering building or development in the Regional District should review the zoning bylaws.

-Most electoral areas fall under a single zoning bylaw, Zoning Bylaw No. 2892 [PDF/1.4MB].
+Most electoral areas fall under Zoning Bylaw 2892.

-Two Electoral Areas in the Regional District have separate zoning bylaws.
-Area C - Punchaw Lake [PDF/2.2MB] has a complete zoning bylaw, while Area H has a zoning bylaw for the proposed Valemount Glacier Destination development.
-[PDF/3.1MB]
+- Electoral Area H (Robson Valley-Canoe) has a zoning bylaw for the proposed Valemount Glacier Destination development.

 - a public notification